 -Keep exercise bouts short and intense, rather than long and drawn out during cold season.
 Yep, winter is a good time to work on strength training instead of long bouts of cardio, which can actually weaken your immunity.

 -Keep cortisol down.
 Cortisol is that nasty stress hormone that is notorious for dampening our immunity.
 Cortisol rises with poor sleep and other stressors.
 Meditate, chill out, do whatever you need to do to keep calm.
-Cortisol manager works for stress cadets in lowering elevated cortisol.
+Cortisol Recovery works for stress cadets in lowering elevated cortisol.

 -Eat the colorful stuff.
 The chemicals that give plants their bright colors also boost immunity.
 These plant chemicals (phytonutrients) also come with vitamin c – another great immune booster and anti-viral.
 In the winter I take extra vitamin c with bioflavonoids (just one group of plant phytonutrients) for protection against the bugs.

-Following this advice, and some good luck, you too can avoid the ego-bursting symptoms of Man Flu!
+Following this advice, and some good luck, you too can avoid the ego-bursting symptoms of the Man Flu!